Tri Rismaharini: £4,000 vanity award

 In April 2014, Risma and an entourage of six Surabaya officials flew to London to accept the so-called United Europe Award from the Europe Business Assembly, an organization which sells vanity awards.
 On 20 April 2014, Risma led a procession of eight open-air jeeps through Surabaya to show off the award, which officials described as a Socrates Award.
 Risma denied purchasing the award, explaining her side had merely paid a £4,000 participation fee.
+In 2019, she was given honorary Busan citizenship.

 Controversies

 Risma's policy of closing down brothels has been criticized by aid and health care workers as ineffective, and doing nothing to eliminate the sex trade.
 Her critics add that making prostitution illegal forces many sex workers to work in conditions that are more dangerous and unregulated, and therefore more at risk from diseases.
 Her reforms have wide support in Indonesia, though.

 In January 2020, Risma filed a police report against Zikria Dzatil, a woman in Bogor, West Java, for comparing her to a female frog in a Facebook post.
 “If I am a frog, that means my mother is a frog,” Risma said.
 Police responded by arresting Zikara on 31 January for allegedly violating the Electronic Information and Transactions Law.
 The following month, Risma withdrew the police report after Zikara apologized.